 Reassurance is helpful

-Sometimes it’s useful not just to be inspired to change or grow, but to be reminded to appreciate the change and growth you’ve already made.
-At the female entrepreneurs panel, Petra Newara, a senior accountant with Reconciled, resonated with the recommendations from the panelist — not because they were suggesting things she needed to do, but because they confirmed that the things she’s doing now are exactly the types of things that successful women everywhere are doing to get ahead.
+Sometimes it’s useful not just to be inspired to change or grow.
+But, to be reminded to appreciate the change and growth you’ve already made.
+At the female entrepreneur’s panel, Petra Newara, a senior accountant with Reconciled, resonated with the recommendations from the panelist.
+Not because they were suggesting things she needed to do, but because they confirmed that the things she’s doing now are exactly the types of things that successful women everywhere are doing to get ahead.

-She’s taking breaks to exercise and creating a schedule that works for her family, which might mean leaving the office to go to the kids’ soccer game and then working in the evening.
+She’s taking breaks to exercise and creating a schedule that works for her family.
+Which might mean leaving the office to go to the kids’ soccer game and then working in the evening.

 Erin Byerly, Reconciled’s Accounting and Operations Manager, had the same experience on the other end of the spectrum.
 She left a presentation on client onboarding feeling reassured that it’s a tricky issue for everyone.
-She also left with some great ideas to implement once she got back to the office.
+Erin also left with some great ideas to implement once she got back to the office.
 She put them in place right away, and they’ve already helped streamline the process.

 In-person connections are invaluable

 Everyone on the Reconciled team appreciated the opportunity to meet business partners that they work with regularly but not in person.
 “The personal touch is irreplaceable.
 We’re all still human even in our integrated world,” says Newara.